Key Takeaways

 Key features:

-- Cloud backup to Microsoft account
+- Cloud backup to a Microsoft account.

-- Approving login requests via notification
+- Approving login requests via notification.

-- Available on iOS and Android
+- Available on iOS and Android.

 | Feature | Google Authenticator | Authy | Microsoft Authenticator |